Jthora/planetaryHarmonicsTheory/Quantum_Emotional_Mechanics.markdown

 ## Emotional Resonance Probability

-The probability of an emotional state collapsing into a basis state $ |D_i\rangle $ is:
+The probability of an emotional state collapsing into a basis state $|D_i\rangle$ is:

 $$P_i = |\langle D_i | \psi \rangle|^2 = |\alpha_i|^2$$